axcheron/axcheron.github.io/_htb/08_writeup_mantis.md

 ![image-center](/images/htb/htb_mantis_folder.png){: .align-center}

-Moreover, one of the file name seems to have some kind of Base64 encoded value in it.
-We will get back to that later.
+Moreover, one of the file name seems to have some kind of Base64 encoded value in it, but we will get back to that later.

 # Initial Access

+In a real-world scenario, adversaries may search network shares on computers they have compromised to find files of interest.
+Sensitive data can be collected from remote systems via shared network drives or other services.

 ## Decoding Passwords

-By looking at the end of the **dev_notes_NmQyNDI0NzE2YzVmNTM0MDVmNTA0MDczNzM1NzMwNzI2NDIx.txt.txt** file, we found an interesting value.
+By looking at the end of the discovered file, we found an interesting value.

 ![image-center](/images/htb/htb_mantis_notes.png){: .align-center}